Acorn-Juice-Solutions/github_download_counter_widget_android/README.md

 99 unit tests covering the data + domain + rendering layers.
-Coverage enforcement via Kover is checked in but currently disabled — Kover 0.9 does not yet auto-detect the AGP 9 debug variant, so its report is consistently empty.
-Will be re-enabled when Kover ships AGP 9 support.
+Coverage enforcement via Kover is checked in but currently disabled — Kover 0.9 does not yet auto-detect the AGP 9 debug variant, so its report is consistently empty. `koverVerify` is therefore not part of the quality gate above, and CI does not run it.
+Both will be re-enabled when Kover ships AGP 9 support.

+## Supply chain

+`supply-chain.yml` runs on every push to `main`, on every pull request, daily at 06:31 UTC and on demand:

+- **SBOM** in CycloneDX format (`download-widget.cdx.json`), generated with `anchore/sbom-action` from `app/gradle.lockfile` — so it reflects the resolved dependency tree, not just what the build files declare.
+- **Vulnerability scan** with `osv-scanner` (`osv.json`).
+- **Lockfile verification**: the lock has to match the declared dependencies.
+- **Secret scanning across the full history**, not only the latest commit.
+- **Workflow audit**, with every GitHub Action pinned to a commit SHA instead of a moving tag — a rewritten tag is how supply-chain worms reach a build.
+- **Dependency graph** submitted to GitHub.

+Scan reports are kept as build artifacts for 90 days.

 ## Contributing